 The Atlantic bluefin tuna is a torpedo-shaped predatory saltwater fish species.
 It is native to both the Western and Eastern Atlantic ocean, as well as the Mediterranean Sea.
 Fully grown specimens can reach a length of more than 10ft and a weight of more than 1000lb, making it both a highly popular game and food fish.

 Keep reading this article and find out all the interesting and awe-inspiring facts about the Atlantic bluefin tuna.
-Make sure to also check out this book on Amazon on the most up-to-date scientific research on giant bluefin tuna.
+And make sure to check out this book on Amazon on the most up-to-date scientific research on giant bluefin tuna.

 Main Features of the Atlantic Bluefin Tuna